Rediware Software and Services

 Some changes to Redibook have been made since it's inception.
 Some of the major changes are:

 The website and e-mail address are clickable to activate your Internet Explorer or Mail Server software.
-See datafields (5a and 5b-black) for information on how this works.
+See datafields (5a and 5b-black) for information on how this works. (note: these links may not work)

 An additional help button has been added to the application.
 The help text in the menu at the top of the application still works, but the new help button is more prominent.
 (It is not shown on the screen shot in this doc)